moleson21/moleson21.github.io/README.md

-# Site Under Construction
+# Personal Site

-This site is still under development.
-If you need to reach me, please email me at moleson21 [at] gmail [dot] com.
+This repo contains my personal github site.
+For questions or comments, please contact me at moleson21 [at] gmail [dot] com.
+[Click here](https://moleson.github.io) to visit the site.
--Mitchell